The importance of iron as we age

 Iron is a nutrient that is important for individuals of all ages.
-It’s important for aged care workers to know that getting more iron in older age is essential for good health
+It’s important for aged care workers to know that getting more iron in old age is essential for good health

 The role of iron is to regulate some of our vital bodily functions.
 Iron aids in maintaining healthy enzymes, producing energy, transporting oxygen throughout the body and optimising the effectiveness of the immune system.

-While people of any age can be deficient in iron, it is important to get more iron in older age.
+While people of any age can be deficient in iron, it is especially important to get more iron in old age.
 Let’s look at the reasons for this.

 Why iron is important for older individuals

-Diet issues commonly cause iron deficiency in young people; that is to say they are likely not consuming enough iron.
+Diet issues commonly cause iron deficiency in young people; they are simply are likely not consuming enough iron.

 The reasons why older Australians can have iron deficiency can relate to diet but also: